protontypes/open-sustainable-technology/README.md

 - [FSM2](https://github.com/RichardEssery/FSM2) - The Flexible Snow Model is a multi-physics energy balance model of snow accumulation and melt, extending the Factorial Snow Model (Essery, 2015) with additional physics, driving and output options.
 - [freshwater](https://github.com/mankoff/freshwater) - Greenland liquid water runoff from 1958 through 2019.
 - [PyTrx](https://github.com/PennyHow/PyTrx) - Its primary purpose is to obtain velocities, surface areas, and distances from oblique, optical imagery of glacial environments.
-- [ECCO-v4-Python-Tutorial](https://github.com/ECCO-GROUP/ECCO-v4-Python-Tutorial) - Contains a several tutorials for using the ECCO Central Production Version 4 ocean and sea-ice state estimate.
+- [ECCO-v4-Python-Tutorial](https://github.com/ECCO-GROUP/ECCO-v4-Python-Tutorial) - Contains several tutorials for using the ECCO Central Production Version 4 ocean and sea-ice state estimate.
 - [icepyx](https://github.com/icesat2py/icepyx) - Python tools for obtaining and working with ICESat-2 data.

 ### Salt and Fresh Water

 - [Bergen Layered Ocean Model](https://github.com/NorESMhub/BLOM) - Employs an isopycnic vertical coordinate, with near-isopycnic interior layers and variable density layers in the surface mixed boundary layer.
 - [Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl) - Fast and friendly fluid dynamics on CPUs and GPUs.
-- [NEMO](https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/NEMO_guide.html) - Nucleus for European Modeling of the Ocean is a state-of-the-art modeling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium since 2008.
+- [NEMO](https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/NEMO_guide.html) - Nucleus for European Modelling of the Ocean is a state-of-the-art modeling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium since 2008.
 - [LESbrary.jl](https://github.com/CliMA/LESbrary.jl) - Generating a library of ocean turbulence large eddy simulation data to train ocean and climate models.
 - [GOLD](https://code.google.com/archive/p/gold-omod/) - Stands for Generalized Ocean Layer Dynamics and is a hybrid coordinate finite volume ocean model code funded by NOAA and developed by the ocean group at NOAA-GFDL and Princeton University.
-- [rrricanes](https://github.com/ropensci/rrricanes) - A R library that extracts information from Atlantic and east Pacific hurricanes and tropical storms.
+- [rrricanes](https://github.com/ropensci/rrricanes) - An R library that extracts information from Atlantic and east Pacific hurricanes and tropical storms.
-- [hydroscoper](https://github.com/ropensci/hydroscoper) - R interface to the Greek National Data Bank for Hydrometeorological Information.
+- [hydroscoper](https://github.com/ropensci/hydroscoper) - An R interface to the Greek National Data Bank for Hydrometeorological Information.
 - [GLOCOFFS](https://github.com/WPringle/GLOCOFFS) - An ADCIRC-based global storm tide modeling system providing real-time forecasts of coastal flooding.
 - [OpenDrift](https://github.com/OpenDrift/opendrift) - A software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
 - [OceanSpy](https://github.com/hainegroup/oceanspy) - An open source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize ocean model datasets.
 - [Iris](https://github.com/SciTools/iris) - A powerful, format-agnostic, community-driven Python package for analyzing and visualizing Earth science data.
 - [Veros](https://github.com/team-ocean/veros) - Powerful tool that makes high-performance ocean modeling approachable and fun.
-- [oce](https://github.com/dankelley/oce) - R package for oceanographic processing.
+- [oce](https://github.com/dankelley/oce) - An R package for oceanographic processing.
-- [podaacpy](https://github.com/nasa/podaacpy) - A python utility library for interacting with NASA JPL's Physical Oceanography Distributed Active Archive Center.
+- [podaacpy](https://github.com/nasa/podaacpy) - A Python utility library for interacting with NASA JPL's Physical Oceanography Distributed Active Archive Center.
 - [Ocean-Data-Map-Project](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project) - A Data Visualization tool that enables users to discover and view 3D ocean model output quickly and easily.
 - [marineHeatWaves](https://github.com/ecjoliver/marineHeatWaves) - A module for Python which implements the Marine Heatwave definition of Hobday et al. (2016).
 - [heatwaveR](https://github.com/robwschlegel/heatwaveR) - Contains the original functions from the RmarineHeatWaves package that calculate and display marine heatwaves according to the definition of Hobday et al. (2016).